HersheyTaichou/CIS-Benchmarks/README.md

 ### Test a different machine

 > **WARNING**: Testing in this manner will skip some tests!
-The script will check the machines' type as it runs.
+The script will check the machine's type as it runs.
 A workstation is type 1, a domain controller (DC) is type 2 and a member server (MS) is type 3.
 If you run this on a workstation, it will skip all the DC or MS specific tests, and only run the tests that apply to both types.
 >
 > **Tip**: Use a test DC or MS server, with the below method, to make sure everything is properly tested.

 I understand that some people may be hesitant to run a large script they found on the internet on a production server.
-In that case, it is possible to export a copy of the GPO settings on a server, then move that file a separate machine with this script, and run it there.
+In that case, it is possible to export a copy of the GPO settings on a server, then move that file to a separate machine with this script, and run it there.

 1. Generate a GP report
    1. Connect to the server to be evaluated.